askPauline's Homeschool Info

 Is there an alternative?

 An alternative to going through the pre-approval process is to go through the process of getting an existing special ed label removed.
 This would not be a good choice if you want special ed services from the district, either now or in the future.
 For example, if at some point in the future your child returned to public school, perhaps due to significant changes in your family (illness, divorce, death of a parent), it would be good to have the label already in place, so that there is no delay in starting accomodations.
-Having the label may also help your superintendent have realistic epectations for your child's progress when reviewing your portfolio.
+Having the label may also help your evaluator (or anyone else who takes a critical eye towards your home education program) have realistic expectations for your child's progress.
+In addition, a label might provide access to accomodations for standardized testing, in college classes, or in other settings.
 However, removing the label may be worth pursuing if you do not want services now and are sure you will not want them in the future.
 The details of this process are beyond my area of expertise.
 PHEA has a nice summary of the pros and cons.
 This summary of PA special ed law from the Education Law Center, and/or the PDE's special ed info site, and/or the PDE's page on homeschooling exceptional students may also be helpful.
 You can also call the PDE’s Special Education ConsultLine at 1-800-879-2301, where a special education adviser may be able to answer your questions or direct your concerns to someone who can help you.
 You may also want to ask the PDE’s home education liaison.

 Can my child get a special ed evaluation and/or services from the district?